City walk in Lilleputthammer

 Storgata 31 – Wiesegården

-The building is from the oldest period in Lillehammer's history, and was built in the Empire style by storekeeper Ludvik Wiese.
-Half of the ground floor was used as a store, and on the first floor there was a large hall where Wiese held a major Christmas ball annually with up to several hundred guests from Lillehammer and the surrounding villages.
+The building is from Lillehammer's oldest period, and was built in Empire style by merchant Ludvig Wiese.
+Half of the ground floor was business premises, and on the second floor there was a large hall where Wiese held large Christmas balls with up to a couple of hundred guests from Lillehammer and the surrounding villages.

 Storgata 32 – Astrupgården

-This two-storey log building was built with vertical panelling in a characteristic urban Gothic style with elements of an earlier Dragon style of architecture.
-The building is a good example of the typical and showy building tradition popular in the last half of the last century.
+The building is a two-storey log house, and built with standing panels in distinctly urban Gothic with elements of dragon style.
+The building is a good example of the typical and magnificent building tradition of the last half of the last century.

 Storgata 35